 Alison is regularly instructed in publicly and privately funded appeals in the Immigration and Asylum Chamber (First-tier and Upper Tribunals) and in immigration judicial review claims.
 Before coming to the Bar Alison had worked as an immigration caseworker since 2001, including over three years at the Refugee Legal Centre.
-In 2012 she co-authored (with Mark Henderson) an updated online edition of the Best Practice Guide to Asylum and Human Rights Appeals published on the Electronic Immigration Network.
+She has co-authored (with Mark Henderson) online updates to the Best Practice Guide to Asylum and Human Rights Appeals published on the Electronic Immigration Network (in 2012 and in 2015).
 She is experienced in handling urgent judicial review challenges to removal as well as unlawful detention claims.
 Alison advises on all aspects of immigration law and on issues relating to migrants’ rights in other areas of her practice, such as claims for damages for immigration detention, prisoners’ rights, asylum support and community care including age dispute judicial reviews in the Upper Tribunal.
-Alison is recommended for immigration in the Legal 500 (2010, 2011 and 2012) and in Chambers and Partners (2011 and 2012).
+Alison has been recommended for immigration in the Legal 500 every year since 2010 and in Chambers and Partners since 2011.

 Significant cases include:

 Alison regularly acts for claimants in judicial review proceedings challenging the decisions of public authorities.
 These including judicial review claims relating to immigration matters, unlawful detention under immigration powers, asylum support, community care particularly relating to the Children Act 1989, and prisoners’ rights.